maybebyte/anthesis/clues.md

 1. In xmonad (and I suspect other window managers), adding borders to browser windows causes them to do very poorly in fingerprinting tests.
 It'll likely deanonymize you if you're using Tor Browser.
+1. When researching, use the search engine's capabilities to your advantage.
+For instance, to only return web pages that have an `.edu` TLD, use the `site` operator, i.e. `site:edu`.